 - Vehicles should be equipped with a catalytic converter.

-Depletion of ozone is a serious issue that drastically increases by the increase in environmental pollutants like nitrogen and chlorine radicals that depletes the ozone concentration.
-Some major steps should be taken to minimize or control this problem.
+Depletion of ozone is a serious environmental issue and it drastically increases by the increased concentration of the environmental pollutants like nitrogen and chlorine radicals.
+As a result, the ground-level gaseous pollutants deplete the ozone concentration in the stratosphere.
+Some major steps should be taken to minimize or control the thinning of this protective layer.